A Living GUIDE FOR ASIAN AMERICANS WHO USE psychedelics.

 Coming out as a psychedelic user.

-𓋼 Seeking refuge in communities where you can openly talk about your mental health struggles and your use of psychedelic substances can help decrease the burden of managing on your own.
+Psychedelic healing was never meant to be solitary.
+Across oceans and generations, our ancestors healed in circles.
+Seeking refuge in communities where you can openly talk about your mental health struggles and your use of psychedelic substances can help decrease the burden of managing on your own.
 It can also help reduce harm and, process and integrate experiences.

-𓋼 Reach out to us or find a community near you or online through the Global Psychedelic Society.
+𓋼 Or find another community near you or online through the Global Psychedelic Society.

 DISCLAIMER